Anne-Hyeyeon/TIL/work-diary/TIL for June 2023.md

 - It's important to note that with the introduction of React Hooks, the lifecycle methods can also be implemented in functional components using the useEffect and other hook functions.
 - Not all lifecycle methods need to be implemented in every component.
 You can choose the appropriate methods based on the specific needs of your component.

+Rendered more hooks than during the previous render.